Compound Selection Decisions: An Almost SURE Approach: Empirical Applications

-The data in this application are anonymized: both the treatment effect estimates and standard deviations are obfuscated by random multiplicative factors.
-Thus, the optimal decision cannot directly be interpreted, though we hope this section serves as a template for the reader to conduct similar exercises on their own datasets.
-Despite this, the shape of the estimated welfare curve suggests that a lenient threshold is more warranted than a conservative one, questioning the optimality of the industry-standard $p < 0.05$ decision rule.
-Other papers in the experimentation literature find similar conclusions under different frameworks \cite{azevedo2020b, berman2022false, sudijono2024optimizing}.
+Because the data are anonymized (both the treatment-effect estimates and their standard deviations are obfuscated by random multiplicative factors), the optimal decision cannot be interpreted directly.
+Even so, the shape of the estimated welfare curve is informative: If implementation is nearly costless, the preferred threshold is much more lenient than the conventional ($t=1.96$) rule, echoing \citet{azevedo2020b,berman2022false,sudijono2024optimizing}.